FreeTubeApp/FreeTube-Docs/usage/browser-extension.md

 Download LibRedirect for [Firefox](https://addons.mozilla.org/firefox/addon/libredirect/) or [Google Chrome](https://github.com/libredirect/libredirect/blob/master/chromium.md).

-Disclaimer: Learn more about why a browser extension is bad for your [privacy](https://www.privacyguides.org/desktop-browsers/#additional-resources).

 If you have issues with the extension working with FreeTube and you are using one of the supported builds, please create an issue in the [FreeTube Repository](https://github.com/FreeTubeApp/FreeTube) instead of the one for Privacy Redirect.
 Most if not all problems is a problem with FreeTube itself and not a problem with the extension.